G-Two/smoke-x-receiver/README.md

 ### Smoke X Pairing

 The web UI will indicate that the device requires pairing to a Smoke X base unit.
 If the device is ever unpaired, it will automatically monitor the sync frequency of 920.0 MHz, and will pair with the first Smoke X sync transmission it receives.
 To pair, place the Smoke X base unit in sync mode.
-Within a few seconds, the base unit will beep and return to normal operation.
+Within a few seconds, the ESP32 will transmit a sync response, and the base unit will return to normal operation.
 At this point you can confirm in the web UI that the device is paired with a specific device ID and frequency.
 This is the only time the ESP32 will transmit a LoRa signal.
 The device may always be unpaired via the web UI.

 ### MQTT Setup

 The web UI is also used to configure the device to connect to an MQTT broker.
-The MQTT URI is the only mandatory field, the rest will depend on your MQTT broker configuration.
-MQTTS server auth is supported by entering a trusted CA PEM via the web UI.
+The MQTT URI is the only mandatory field, the rest are optional and will depend on your specific MQTT broker configuration.
+MQTTS server authentication is supported by entering a trusted CA PEM via the web UI.
 PKI client auth is not currently supported.

 ## MQTT Schema

-If MQTT is configured, the application will publish status messages upon receipt of an RF transmission from the Smoke X base station.
-This occurs every thirty seconds.
+If MQTT is configured and enabled, the application will publish status messages upon receipt of an RF transmission from the Smoke X base station.
+The base station transmits every thirty seconds.
 The published message contents are:

 ```json
 {